ripio/sdkjs/docs/sdk-nft/README.md

 - createNFT:

-Static method that, given a Resource (which returns a JSON), a tokenId and a a StorageType, it returns an NFT instance.
+Static method that, given a Resource (which returns a JSON), a tokenId and a StorageType, it returns an NFT instance that also used the StorageType to fetch the image data from the retrieved JSON.

 ```javascript
 // commonJS